 But, they have a plethora of other risks to manage, rules to follow, and maintenance tasks to perform — and their money, staff, and time are already like a rubber band stretched so far it’s fraying, about to snap.

 Health officials are facing pressure, too.
-If building operators do not heed warnings and voluntarily follow ANSI/ASHRAE Standard 188-2015, state agencies will be compelled to adopt and enforce regulations to protect public health.
+If building operators do not heed warnings and voluntarily follow and become compliant with the ANSI/ASHRAE Standard 188-2015, state agencies will be compelled to adopt and enforce regulations to protect public health.
 If they don’t, they could be accused of neglecting the public they are called to protect.

 How did we get to this point?